PerfectlySoft/PerfectDocs/guide/MongoDB-Collections.md

 ### Rename Collection

-To rename the collection using newDbName and newCollectionName, with an option to drop existing collection immediately instead of after the move:
+To rename the collection using newDbName and newCollectionName, with an option to drop any existing collection immediately instead of after the move:

 ``` swift
 collection.rename(